ably-labs/pubsub-demo-dotnet/README.md

-# PubSub Demo using .NET 6
+# Pub/Sub Demo using .NET 6

 ![Console chat demo with two publishers and two subscribers](media/console_chat.gif)

 ## Description

-This is a console application that demonstrates how [Ably](https://ably.com) can be used for PubSub messaging.
+This is a .NET 6 console application that demonstrates how [Ably](https://ably.com) can be used for pub/sub messaging.

 ## Tech stack